Loading

 Whitney Museum of American Art, New York, Whitney Biennial 1987

-IBM Gallery, New York, New York Computer and Art
+IBM Gallery of Science and Art, New York, New York Computer and Art

 Museum of Modern Art, New York, Contemporary Works from the Collection